benlau/asyncfuture/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/5cndw1uu5ay960c4?svg=true)](https://ci.appveyor.com/project/benlau/asyncfuture)

-QFuture is usually used together with QtConcurrent to represent the result of an asynchronous computation.
+QFuture is used together with QtConcurrent to represent the result of an asynchronous computation.
 It is a powerful component for multi-thread programming.
-But its usage is limited to the result of threads.
-And QtConcurrent only provides MapReduce / FilterReduce model that may not fit your use cases.
-Moreover, it doesn't work with the asynchronous signal emitted by QObject.
+But its usage is limited to the result of threads, it doesn't work with the asynchronous signal emitted by QObject.
 And it is a bit trouble to setup the listener function via QFutureWatcher.

 AsyncFuture is designed to enhance the function to offer a better way to use it for asynchronous programming.
 It provides a Promise object like interface.
 This project is inspired by AsynQt and RxCpp.